Septias/bachelor-thesis/overview.typ

 - C-Rec implements width-subtyping of records in the standard manner.
 It also adds depth-subtyping due to recursion.
 - C-Pat-open handles open patterns and has similar semantics to record constraining.
 The rule C-pat-Closed handles closed patterns with the extra condition that $t_1$ can not have any additional fields to $t_2$ which is inforced in condition $B$.
 - Homogenous arrays are constrained as one would expect.
 Heterogenous arrays with many different field types, are constrained in order.
 - What follows are the typvariable constraining rules.
 These depend on the levels of variables and their bounds $("lo", "up")$.
-C-Var-∗ handles the case where the constrained var is ow higher type than the constraining var.
+C-Var-∗ handles the case where the constrained var is of higher type than the constraining var.
 - $"extrude"(t)$ is used to create a new type of similar shape to the input but fixed type variables.
-We need this because lower bounds could refer to variables of higher level than the vars level.
-Since
+We need this because lower bounds could refer to variables of higher level than the vars level letting them "escape".

 = Equality